 Lake Ohrid is one of Europe’s deepest and oldest lakes situated in the southern region of Macedonia, on the border between Macedonia and the Republic of Albania.
 It is preserving a unique aquatic ecosystem with more than 200 endemic species that is of worldwide importance.
-This is perhaps why it was declared a World Heritage site by UNESCO in 1979 Lake Ohrid is about 30 kilometers long and round 288 meters deep.
+This is perhaps why it was declared a World Heritage site by UNESCO in 1979 Lake Ohrid is about 30 kilometers long and around 288 meters deep.
 With its astonishingly clean and clear waters, plus the picturesque surrounding mountain, the lake is a famous tourist attraction.

-A hike around the lake and far fields is also a very enjoyable affair.
+A hike around the lake and far-fields is also a very enjoyable affair.
 The panoramic views of the lake, the cities across the lake and the surrounding picturesque mountains offer such a great photo shooting opportunities to visitors.
 There is also a chance to see very rear reptiles and spot some exotic birds.
 You could also visit important cultural features such as shrines, old churches and learn more about the people of the area.

-Lake Ohrid is surrounded by three cities namely: Ohrid City, Struga City and Pogradec City.
+Lake Ohrid is surrounded by three cities namely: Ohrid City, Struga City, and Pogradec City.
 Ohrid City alongside the lake is also a tourist destination of Macedonia.
 It is a lively city that also remains sparkling throughout the night when seen from the lakeside.
 It has many historic sites worth to visit and explore the cohesive history of Macedonia.

 You could also cross over and venture into Albania and especially the city of Pogradec.
 Here, you have a chance to enjoy the Albanian dishes, nightlife, and panoramic views of the lake from that side.